Chithha: Development

-Besides acting in the lead role, Siddharth also produced the film under his Etaki Entertainment banner.
-On 17 April 2022, the film's project was announced under the tentative title Production No. 4 referring to the company's fourth production venture.
-The film's title Chithha was announced in April 2023.
+Besides acting in the lead role, Siddharth also produced the film under Etaki Entertainment.
+On 17 April 2022, the project was announced under the tentative title Production No. 4 referring to the company's fourth production venture.
+The official title Chithha was announced in April 2023.
+The technical crew includes cinematographer Balaji Subramanyam, previously an assistant of Vijay Kartik Kannan; editor Suresh A. Prasad; and art director C. S. Balachander, who worked with Arun Kumar in Pannaiyarum Padminiyum and Sethupathi (2016).

 Casting and filming

-According to Kumar, "if the casting is right 80 per cent of the work is done".
-Nimisha Sajayan was cast in the film as the first choice for Kumar; she went to Chennai for the story narration and impressed by it, she immediately agreed to be part of the film, as "Be it the character or the film, I felt it is something that has to come out in today's times."

-For the role of Sundari and Ponni, Kumar auditioned numerous child artists back-to-back before finalizing Baby Sahasra Shree and S. Aafiyah Tasneem for their roles.
-Both actors were being a part of theatre training and performance workshops.
-Most of the artists featured in the film were newcomers, few of them were not in the industry background which led Kumar and his team conducting workshops to prepare for their roles.
+According to Arun Kumar, "if the casting is right 80 per cent of the work is done".
+Nimisha Sajayan was Arun Kumar's first choice for the lead actress; she went to Chennai for the story narration and impressed by it, she immediately agreed to be part of the film, as "Be it the character or the film, I felt it is something that has to come out in today's times."
+It is her Tamil debut.
+For the roles of Sundari and Ponni, Arun Kumar auditioned numerous child artists back-to-back before finalising Sahasra Shree and S. Aafiyah Tasneem respectively.
+Both actors underwent theatre training and performance workshops.
+Most of the artists featured in the film were newcomers with no acting experience, which led to Arun Kumar and his team conducting workshops to prepare for their roles.
 Rajesh Balachandran served as the acting coach.

-The principal crew consisted of music composers Dhibu Ninan Thomas and Vishal Chandrashekhar; cinematographer Balaji Subramanyam, an assistant of Vijay Kartik Kannan; editor Suresh A. Prasad; and art director C. S. Balachander, who worked with Kumar in Pannaiyarum Padminiyum (2014) and Sethupathi (2016).
 Chithha was shot predominantly in and around Palani.
-The film's production was held for nearly 69 days before concluding in April 2023.
+Production was complete by April 2023.

 Themes

 Chithha revolves around the relationship between the paternal uncle and his niece, which is rare in Tamil cinema, as most films explored the maternal uncle's relationship.
-However, unlike being done in a melodramatic way, Kumar wanted to unfold the relationship drama into a thriller which was the main plot.
-Kumar revealed that the film revolves around child safety, which he thought that "before I began writing the script, the first line I wrote was that if I had a girl child, Chithha should be a film that the two of us could watch together.
+However, unlike being done in a melodramatic way, Arun Kumar wanted to unfold the relationship drama into a thriller which was the main plot.
+He revealed that the film revolves around child safety, which he thought that "before I began writing the script, the first line I wrote was that if I had a girl child, Chithha should be a film that the two of us could watch together.
 That was the rule."

-Kumar did not want to portray the abuse from the perpetrator's point of view as it would become uncomfortable for the actor after looking back at the film years later.
-Instead he wanted to treat the subject in the most sensitive manner.
+Arun Kumar did not want to portray the abuse from the perpetrator's point of view as it would become uncomfortable for the actor after looking back at the film years later.
+Instead, he wanted to treat the subject in the most sensitive manner.
 He wanted the kids to watch the film and learn about it, knowing the fact that the film would be U/A certified.
-The finished film was showcased to psychiatrists, survivors of sexual abuse, NGO members, and others in the legal jurisdiction system, who approved the film as Kumar did not want to release a film that was problematic in any way in the excuse of cinematic liberty.
+The finished film was showcased to psychiatrists, survivors of sexual abuse, NGO members, and others in the legal jurisdiction system, who approved the film as Arun Kumar did not want to release a film that was problematic in any way in the excuse of cinematic liberty.